foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/data_movement/data_movement.rst

  - Permute – Reorder dimensions of a tensor

- - Padding – Adds zeros around the specified dimensions
+ - Padding – Add zeros around the specified dimensions

  More than one transform can be combined into a single operation.